 17. Seeing a therapist if you think it will help you.

-18. Recognizing your part in the demise of your marriage and possibly even apologizing to your ex about it.
+18. Recognizing your part in the demise of your marriage and possibly even considering an apology to your ex about it.

 19. Remembering your ex’s positive qualities and parenting traits, regardless of what he or she did to you in and or after the marriage.